 Additionally, accommodations are not retroactive.
-In other words, students who submit a request for accommodations mid-semester are not eligible to have accommodations retroactively applied to assignments and/or examinations issued prior to the request for accommodations.
+In other words, students who submit a request for accommodations after the semester begins are not eligible to have accommodations retroactively applied to assignments and/or examinations issued prior to the request for accommodations.

 Mobility Orientation